 Yes.
 Unlike regular sales events, Prime Day deals are reserved for Amazon Prime members.
 Never been a Prime member before?
 Then you could always time the free trial period to coincide with the big event, which will give you full access.

 Prime membership is actually a great value option though, that you might want to keep anyways.
 You get faster delivery, exclusive deals, access to the Prime Video streaming service, and more.
 You can sign up for free trials, monthly subscriptions (quit any time you like), or save a few bucks with a year-long deal if you like.

-Do other stores have Prime Day sales in Australia?
+Do other stores have Prime Day sales?

 Generally, other stores know Prime Day creates a lot of buzz and people save up for the event and are generally in a mood to splash a bit of cash.
 And unlike Amazon's sale, you don't have to be a paid member to take advantage of the deals at these other stores.